-MEDIA ALLIANCE Check out the lineup of classes for writers, editors, photographers, designers, broadcasters, community organizers, computer wizards, dancers, actors, and other creative folks.
-Media Alliance has an interactive website for finding jobs, signing up for classes, and connecting to other media activists in the San Francisco Bay Area.
+Classes for writers, editors, photographers, designers, broadcasters, community organizers, computer wizards, dancers, actors, and other creative folks.
+Media Alliance has an interactive website for finding jobs, signing up for classes, and connecting with media activists in the San Francisco Bay Area.

-Beach Watch volunteer shoreline monitoring was developed and launched by the marine sanctuary in 1993 under the auspices of NOAA Office of National Marine Sanctuaries.
+Beach Watch volunteers perform shoreline monitoring under the auspices of NOAA's Office of National Marine Sanctuaries.
 Beach Watch uses highly trained “citizen scientists” from all walks of life to conduct regular shoreline surveys spanning 150 miles of coastline from Point Año Nuevo to Bodega Head.
-The volunteers have also conducted special wildlife surveys during several oil spills.
+The volunteers have conducted wildlife surveys during oil spills and other disasters.
 Since 1996, the nonprofit Farallones Marine Sanctuary Association has managed Beach Watch data and volunteers.
-Find out more about the sanctuary and its volunteer programs and events at FARALLONES and NOAA.
+Find out more about the sanctuary and its volunteer programs: Farallones and NOAA.

 Maritime National Historical Park is on the San Francisco waterfront.
 Board historic vessels berthed at Hyde Street Pier and participate in interpretive programs: traditional shipbuilding methods, ship restoration and maintenance by shipwrights, rigging crew, small-craft curators and volunteers, and exhibits aboard Balclutha and in the Visitor Center.
 Complete schedule: